Website publishing options

 Sites using WiscWeb are built with the UW Theme and hosted in the cloud for fast performance and high availability.
 The WiscWeb team releases new features and theme updates regularly and all sites receive these updates at no cost.

-While customization is an option, University Marketing recommends using the UW Theme (our official university WordPress theme) on WiscWeb for most university websites because:
+While customization is an option, the Office of Strategic Communication recommends using the UW Theme (our official university WordPress theme) on WiscWeb for most university websites because:

-• Regular testing is done to ensure that the UW Theme is up to date with the current version of WordPress, and
+- Regular testing is done to ensure that the UW Theme is up to date with the current version of WordPress.